Area Status: Open

-Attractions: Fishing, boating, hiking, sightseeing, wildlife viewing, photography
+Attractions: Fishing, boating, hiking, sightseeing, wildlife viewing, and photography.

-Facilities: 30 single unit sites (up to 8 people) and 3 double sites (up to 16 people), tables, fire rings, and cooking grills, toilets (vault type).
-Boat ramp at lake.
+Facilities: 30 single unit sites (up to 8 people and two vehicles) and 3 double sites (up to 16 people and four vehicles), tables, fire rings, cooking grills, and toilets (vault type).
+Boat ramp at the lake.

 At a Glance

-$14.00 per site for single family unit per night (up to 8 people)
+- $14.00 per site for single family unit per night (up to 8 people and two vehicles).